dustinlyons/nixos-config/README.md

 For MacOS, it's similar.

-During installation, these commands set up access to Github, connect to syncthing, my Tailnet, etc., and then on first boot, syncthing automatically starts downloading my persistent data to `~/.local/share`.
+During installation, these commands set up access to Github, connect to syncthing, my Tailnet, etc. On first boot, syncthing automatically starts downloading my persistent data to `~/.local/share`.

 To make all this happen, we first need to create a private `nix-secrets` repo to store secrets, and a few initial keypairs for encryption.